VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (2016 update)

 - Smartphones, feature phones and tablets "made in Africa" - list of providers

-It originally took 13 months for 2 analysts and several trips across the African continent to produce this report.
+It originally took 4 years for 2 analysts and several trips across the African continent to produce and update this report.

 It has become quite commonplace in the past decade or two for people to complain that there is nothing on TV.
 The ability to watch a programme from any device anywhere at anytime is a luxury that VoD provides.
 There is a new, complex way of watching television: tailored to the needs and desires of consumers.
 With multimedia digital convergence landing across Africa, the multiplication of TV channels over the past 10 years, and better access to the Broadband internet, populations are asking for more than traditional linear TV service.
 They increasingly also want to manage their viewing time.